Sahiinii Lemaina Veikho

 Academic Background

--Postdoctoral Reseach Fellow : The French National Centre for Scientific Research (CNRS), Paris
+-Postdoctoral Research Fellow : The French National Centre for Scientific Research (CNRS), Paris

 -PhD (Linguistics): University of Bern, Switzerland